Back to the wilderness: BWCA reopens after rare closure

 He redirected some customers to routes outside of the national forest during the closure, but many people canceled entirely.

-Piragis Northwoods Company in Ely is now able to bring back workers for its outfitting operation who were let go during the Boundary Waters closure, said outfitting manager Drew Brockett.
+Piragis Northwoods Co. in Ely can now bring workers back to its outfitting operation who were let go during the Boundary Waters closure, said outfitting manager Drew Brockett.

 "It has great fishing and remote campsites, but it's not anything like the Boundary Waters," Springstead said.